 Allegory has a rich history of transcending specific socio-cultural contexts to speak to certain universal “truths” (e.g. Aesop’s Fables), as well as circumventing censorship in disrupting the relationship between the manifest and expressed.
 In STILLE STADT, the baroque allegorical device of an Everyman (famously revived by Brecht’s epic theatre) is employed to raise audiences’ awareness of suffering in others and themselves, and their complicity in it.
 In this manner, STILLE STADT occupies the void between films about lower class transcendence (e.g. Daniel’s PRECIOUS, von Trier’s DANCER IN THE DARK) and fantastical films about middle-class repression (e.g. Palahniuk’s FIGHT CLUB, Mendes’ AMERICAN BEAUTY).

 As an allegory, the city (and its silencing routines) is the true subject of STILLE STADT.
 Everyman is a device in which to visualize the city, standing in for how one experiences the city (like the Little Tramp character in Charlie Chaplin’s MODERN TIMES).
 STILLE STADT both juxtaposes the body and the city to create commentary on the contemporary moment, as well as pulls the archaic (e.g. allegory, opera, silent film) into the present to simultaneously demonstrate its relevance and loss of historicity in the blinders of progress.
+It parallels and extends Masao Adachi’s fukei-ron (“landscape theory”) whereby the filming of everyday landscapes reveal structures of oppression in one’s environment – to include everyday rituals.

 Music is integral to the visuals but none leads the other.
 Instead there is a semantic exchange whereby the music and text of the arias give meaning to the actions, while the actions re-contextualize the arias (which were originally written for a different dramatic context).
 The use of opera instead of popular music is an exploration in bridging the gap between historical or “high art” and everyday relevance.
 Although opera has been utilized in film before, it has typically been an ambient device vs. integral to the action and visuals.
 There is a reverence in the “high art” status of opera and its use, particularly in the films of Werner Shroeter.
 STILLE STADT takes a novel approach by recontextualizing and making opera integral to the actions and visuals, by making it stand in for Everyman’s thoughts and feelings as he goes about everyday life.
 In a way, STILLE STADT is a play on the notion of silence in silent film, where the visuals are removed from ambient sound and accompanied by music.
 However the music in STILLE STADT pulls a thread through history so that it both represents a kind of loss, as well as comes together in a newly relevant way in the contemporary city.